abdu-l7hman/university-registration-system/README.md

 # Student Registration System
+# you can check the pdf file for actual input output interaction

 This project is developed by Abdurhman Mamdouh and Abdulmalik Mhammeden as part of a CS 102 course.
 It is a simple, command-line-based Student Registration System that allows students, advisors, and administrators to interact with various functionalities such as registering for courses, viewing schedules, and managing course information.